orm-fux/orm-fux.github.io/_posts/2019-02-15-git-conflicts-merge-vs-rebase.markdown

 ## The `merge` History

-Because we cannot do a fast forward of our commit pointer we end up with `merge` with an explicit _merge commit_.
+Because we cannot do a fast forward we end up with an explicit _merge commit_.
 So the commit history will look like this after the conflict:
 ```
 A-B-C-D <-- origin/master
     \ \